mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 already "paused" when it is cleared, then the pool MUST NOT emit a PoolCleared event.

+A Pool MUST also have a method of clearing all `Connections <#connection>`_ for a specific ``serviceId`` for use when in load balancer mode.
+This method increments the generation of the pool for that specific ``serviceId`` in the generation map.

 As part of clearing the pool, the WaitQueue MUST also be cleared, meaning all requests in the WaitQueue MUST fail with errors indicating that the pool was cleared while the checkOut was being performed.
 The error returned as a result